chickensmitten/00_complete-node-js/readme.md

 server.listen(3000);
 ```
+- This tutorial covers building a fullstack app with NodeJS.
+However, plenty of times, we only need to enable GraphQL or API onlt.

 ## Debugging
 - `npm init` to add "package.json".
 In "package.json", you can add commands into "scripts" for them to run.